vlandham/vlandham.github.com/_drafts/multivariate_maps.md

 Source: [Visualizing America's Middle Class Squeeze](http://metrocosm.com/income-us-cities-1970-2015/)

 Created by [Max Galka](https://twitter.com/galka_max), this map duel encodes median household income for various cities using both color and tract height.
-So not strictly multivariate, but the same idea.
+This makes it not strictly multivariate, but it uses the same ideas.

 **Choropleth Hillshade**